sanskrit/raw_etexts_english/blogs/manasataramgini/2012-07-02_ishmin-and-the-raudra-devata-s.md

 +++
-title = "iShmin and the raudraxa0devatA-s"
+title = "iShmin and the raudra devatA-s"

 +++
 \[disclaimer: I tend to use Indicized spellings in most cases, which do